 |Maces & Flails||-1||Summonings||0|

-Kobolds were originally creatures from Germanic mythology, but they are well known to gamers as low-level monsters in Dungeons & Dragons and as creatures in Nethack.
+Kobolds were originally creatures from Germanic mythology, but they are well known to gamers due to appearing as low-level monsters in Dungeons & Dragons and as creatures in Nethack.